MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/testing-approach.md

 Therefore, using the “canary” environment to test this platform change will allow the organization to implement and review the impact and result of the Azure Policy change to ensure it satisfies their requirements before implementing the Azure Policy to their “production” environment.

-A similar scenario which may require a form of testing, before being made in the “production” environment, could be changing Azure RBAC role assignments and/or Azure AD group memberships.
+A similar scenario, which may require a form of testing, before being made in the “production” environment, could be changing Azure RBAC role assignments and/or Azure AD group memberships.

 >[!IMPORTANT]
  > This is not a common deployment approach/pattern for most customers and is therefore not mandatory for Enterprise Scale deployments.